Clicky

 Standard Biomolecule Conjugation Service: BIOCON30000

-Price: Price varies based on the proejct specifications.
+Price varies based on the proejct specifications.
 Price does not includes cost of small molecule or biopolymer which requireed to be supplied by customer or order through Bio-Synthesis from a commercial vendor.
 Some of the small molecules are commerically available in an activated form.
 For non-active molecules, Bio-Synthesis can assit with the design and, if deemed necessary, biopolymer modification to introduce additional functional groups and extra linkers.
-Please contact us for a quote.

-Chemistry: Using preactivated small molecule and biomolecule with chemical reactive groups such as amine, thiol, carboxylate, hydroxyl, aldehyde and ketone, active hydrogen, photo-chemial and cycloadition reactions and cross link via zero-length , homobifunctional, heterobiofunctional or multifunctioanl cross-linking chemistries, denrimer and dendrons, cleavable regent system.
+Using preactivated small molecule and biomolecule with chemical reactive groups such as amine, thiol, carboxylate, hydroxyl, aldehyde and ketone, active hydrogen, photo-chemial and cycloadition reactions and cross link via zero-length , homobifunctional, heterobiofunctional or multifunctioanl cross-linking chemistries, denrimer and dendrons, cleavable regent system.

-Service Specification: After standard desalting, or purification, a small percent of heterogeneous products containing single or multi-site conjugate per molecule may exist.
+After standard desalting, or purification, a small percent of heterogeneous products containing single or multi-site conjugate per molecule may exist.

-Procedure: All custom synthesis of biomolecule, modification or bioconjugation services are manufactured under strict quality control processes.
+All custom synthesis of biomolecule, modification or bioconjugation services are manufactured under strict quality control processes.
 Analytical HPLC and MS analyses are performed in every development cycle.
 Final target conjugates must first be isolated from excess or unreacted reagent.
 In many cases, simple dialysis may suffice to remove unreacted reagent from the reaction solution.
 Depending on the project scope, size-exclusion chromatography (SEC), HPLC, may also be used to either remove excess reagent or isolate and characterized the cross-linked product.
 Cross-linked target molecule may then be further characterized by biochemical or biophysical techniques.
 Once the product has been purified, it may be subject to many different types of studies including spectroscopic (MALDI-top, ESI, LC-MS Fluorescence), electrophoresis, immunochemical biochemical, enzymatical analysis.
 QC (quality control) and QA (quality assurance) procedures are also followed independently to offer you double guarantee for the highest quality possible of every delivered conjugates.
 Moreover, our dedicated technical account managers will guide your project through every step of the process and constantly keep you informed of the latest project progress.

-Delivery Specifications: The typical delivery consisted of lyophilized sample in individual fully labeled vials, shipment also contain COA, MS, HPLC and/or other analytical data .
+The typical delivery consisted of lyophilized sample in individual fully labeled vials, shipment also contain COA, MS, HPLC and/or other analytical data .
 Additional analytical data also available upon requests.

-Ordering and submitting a request for Bioconjugation Services
+Ordering and Submitting Requests for Bioconjugation Services